GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Fred Brooks*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts